Three Peaks Challenge Ltd logo

 Not sure self-organised is right for you?

 Organising your own challenge requires significant planning, reliable drivers, navigation skills and mountain experience.
-If any of these feel uncertain, our guided events take care of everything — professional mountain leaders, all transport, checkpoints with hot food, and full safety cover.
+If any of these feel uncertain, our guided events cover the operational side with professional mountain leaders, all transport, checkpoints with hot food, and full safety cover.

 View guided event dates →